Yolean/envoystatic/README.md

 here we build a container that represents the content at a specific state.
 There is no longer a need to check the underlying file system for changes.

-Caching can be the task of the underlying file system.
-With Envoy, files smaller than 4k can be inlined.

 Problems that Kubernetes solves that web servers no longer need to solve:
 - Scaling horizontally